Wildcats for Equity

 Amid national calls for changes to attitudes and policies in regards to racial equity, Westminster has renewed its commitment to equity and inclusion among our students, families, alumni, and faculty and staff.
 As our community takes steps toward realizing a School culture that is more equitable and inclusive to members of all backgrounds, this webpage is your home for updates and highlights.

 The Wildcats for Equity Q and A Series is designed to give you a deeper understanding of some of the ways Westminster works toward equity and inclusion on campus, as well as tools you can use to help your family discuss and work through these topics.
-In this week’s installment, our communications staff about what the phrase “windows and mirrors” means and how students grow in an environment where they can see their own experiences and those of others reflected.
-Thad joined the Westminster faculty in 1997 as an Upper School English teacher.
-In his role as Dean of Faculty, he oversees the rigorous hiring and onboarding process for all faculty members.
-View past Q and A conversations here.
+In this week’s installment, our communications staff sits down with a few of the leaders of Common Ground, a PAWS committee, to talk about creating an inclusive environment of welcome.

 Common Ground’s fall activities have included virtual meetings with the following speakers: Judy Osborne (Upper School Equity and Inclusion Coordinator) and Jennifer Veatch (Middle School Equity and Inclusion Coordinator) about identity development; Dana Ugwonali and Dominique Holloman ’97 about their respective work with the Board of Trustees and the Alumni Association Governing Board; Upper School faculty member Dr. Scott Stewart, who told the group about LGBTQ initiatives at Westminster; and a parent sharing Diwali traditions.